Women in baseball: World War II through 1950

-During World War II, over 500 baseball players, including super-stars like Ted Williams, Stan Musial and Joe DiMaggio, were drafted.
+During World War II, over 500 baseball players, including super-stars like Ted Williams, Stan Musial and Joe DiMaggio, enlisted or were drafted.
 This left major league rosters depleted and severely diminished the level of talent in the league.
 The owner of the Chicago Cubs, Philip K. Wrigley formed a committee to come up with ideas to keep baseball financially afloat during the war.
 The result of that committee was the organization of the All-American Girls Professional Baseball League, which operated from 1943 to 1954.
 At the height of its popularity, it had teams in twelve cities.
 One of the most successful of the teams in the league was the Rockford (IL) Peaches, which won four championships.
 The Peaches, and the All-American Girls Professional Baseball League, were commemorated in a 1992 movie, A League of Their Own, starring Geena Davis.
 In 2022, the television series A League of Their Own, co-created by Will Graham and Abbi Jacobson, was an adaptation of the 1992 movie with new characters and storylines, about the formation of a World War II-era women's professional baseball team.
 Founded for similar reasons as the AAGPBL, the National Girls Baseball League was in operation from 1944 to 1954.

 In 1946, former player Edith Houghton became the first woman to work as an independent scout in Major League Baseball when she was hired by the Philadelphia Phillies of the National League.